smantzou/trillion-code-blog/README.md

 At this stage everything is running but the DB is unmigrated and empty therefore

+3. cd in the trillion-code-blog-api and run npm install with Node 16.17.1 (latest LTS).

-3. cd in the trillion-code-blog-api and run this command " dotenv --file .env.development run npx prisma migrate dev "
+4. In the trillion-code-blog-api and run this command " dotenv --file .env.development run npx prisma migrate dev "

 Now the db is setup but still empty.